BonnieMcLean/Phylogenetics-notes/NicholsWarnow2008.md

 <FigCaption>Unrooted tree</FigCaption>
 </Figure>

-**Unresolved tree/high degree node (or polytomy)**: when a node has many children, because you don't know what all the splits are (there was probably more than one separate splitting event to produce all those children, but you just don't know what they were).
+**Polytomy**: When a node has many children.
+Such nodes are called *high degree nodes*, and trees containing such nodes are *unresolved trees*.

 **Hard polytomy**: nodes with three or more daughters which represent a true radiation, i.e. an exception to the usual assumption that diversification is bifurcating.

-**Soft polytomy**: a high degree nodes where the large number of daughters represents a lack of information, so that the true history (which is probably bifurcating) is unclear.
-These are most common, and the default polytomy in general.
-A soft polytomy is consistent with any more resolved analyses of its subbranches--soft polytomies assert that all refinements in the tree are viable candidates for the true evolutionary history--whereas a hard polytomy is not.
+**Soft polytomy**: a high degree node where the large number of daughters represents a lack of information, so that the true history (which is probably bifurcating) is unclear.
+Soft polytomy is considered the default polytomy (hard polytomies are exceptions).

+Note that a soft polytomy is consistent with any more resolved analyses of its subbranches--soft polytomies assert that all refinements in the tree are viable candidates for the true evolutionary history--whereas a hard polytomy is not.

-## Networks
+### Networks
 <Figure>

 ![](https://i.imgur.com/MwmpR8N.png)